 - Memberships: Local attractions such as zoos, museums, art galleries, aquariums, and botanical gardens often offer seasonal passes for families.
 This is the gift that keeps on giving through the year.

 - Library Card: I have worked in a library for six years now.
 I can tell you that younger children are always thrilled when they get their very own library card.
 This is the ultimate clutter free gift.
-It will get your kids books, movies, audio books, music, and magazines and none of it stay in your house.
-Many libraries offer the cards for free.
+It will get your kids books, movies, audio books, music, and magazines and none of it stays in your house permanently.
 You can always pair it with a cute book bag and a promise to visit the library at least once a month.